hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

  * <b>Flavor</b>: Indicates the size of the node.
 When you select a flavor here, the Flavor Details table on the right changes to show the node properties and values associated with your size selection.
  * <b>Instance Count</b>: Can be more than 1.

-5. Use the <b>Access and Security</b> tab to control access to your instance via keypairs and security groups.
+5. Use the <b>Access and Security</b> tab to control access to your instance via
+6. pairs and security groups.

  a. <b>Keypair</b>: Keypairs are ssh credentials that are injected into images when they are launched.
 The public key is installed on the VM; you will use the private key to log in.